saleor/saleor-storefront/src/@next/README.md

 ### Components

-We use [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) to organise components into groups.
+We use [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) to organize components into groups.
 The general rule of thumb is following:

 - Use `atoms` for smallest building blocks (think button or input)
 - Use `molecules` for things that consist of atoms (think input with labels and error/helper text)